Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:54: Flight 77 deviates from its assigned course, turning south over Ohio.
+8:54: Flight 77 deviates from its assigned course, turning south over Ohio and then heads back east towards Washington DC.

-8:54: BBC World news anchor Nisha Pillai makes that channel's first report of the disaster.
+8:54: BBC World news anchor Nisha Pillai makes the channel's first report of the disaster.
 The channel does not start continuous coverage until 9:00.

+8:54: Rede Globo anchor Carlos Nascimento makes the first Brazilian terrestrial television report of the first plane crash.
+Minutes after, the network resumes its regular programming (children's show Bambuluá) until starting continuous coverage of the events at 8:57.

-8:55 (approx.): An announcement is made over the building-wide PA system by officials in the still-undamaged South Tower of the World Trade Center, "The building is secure, please return to your desks."
-This announcement is reacted to in numerous ways, ranging from people going back to their offices as suggested, ignoring it and evacuating anyway, or congregating in common areas such as the 78th floor sky lobby.
+8:55 (approx.): An announcement is made over the building-wide PA system by officials in the superficially damaged South Tower, "The building is secure, please return to your desks."
+The South Tower's occupants react in numerous ways, ranging from going back to their offices as suggested, ignoring it and evacuating anyway, or congregating in common areas such as the 78th floor sky lobby.

 8:55: President George W. Bush arrives at Emma E. Booker Elementary School in Sarasota, Florida, as part of a scheduled visit to promote education and is reading The Pet Goat when White House Chief of Staff Andrew Card, who is with Bush, informs him that a small twin-engine plane has crashed into the World Trade Center.
 Before entering the classroom, the President speaks to National Security Advisor Condoleezza Rice, who is at the White House.
 She first tells him it was a twin-engine aircraft—and then a commercial aircraft—that had struck the World Trade Center, adding "that's all we know right now, Mr. President."

 8:56: Ten minutes after the North Tower of the World Trade Center was hit by Flight 11, the transponder on Flight 77 is turned off and even primary radar contact with the aircraft is lost.
 During radar blackout Flight 77 turns east, unnoticed by flight controllers.
 When primary radar information is restored at 9:05, controllers searching for Flight 77 to the west of its previous position are unable to find it.
 Flight 77 travels undetected for 36 minutes on a course heading due east toward Washington, D.C.

+8:57: TV Azteca Hechos anchor Ramón Fregoso starts broadcasting the first report of the incident over Mexican television.

 8:58: Flight 175 makes a final turn toward New York City.

 8:59: Flight 175 passenger Brian Sweeney leaves a message via airphone to his wife Julie:

-Jules, this is Brian listen, I'm on an airplane that's been hijacked.
+Jules, this is Brian.
+Listen, I'm on an airplane that's been hijacked.
 If things don't go well, and it's not looking good, I just want you to know I absolutely love you, I want you to do good, go have good times, same to my parents and everybody, and I just totally love you, and I'll see you when you get there.
 Bye, babe.
 I hope I call you.